Heaton Chapel: Local economy

-A large biscuit works was opened in 1918 by McVitie and Price, later McVitie's, part of United Biscuits.
+A large biscuit works was opened in 1918 by McVitie & Price, later McVitie's, part of United Biscuits.
 In this location, chocolate-covered foods such as Penguin biscuits and Jaffa Cakes are manufactured.

 Crossley Bros.
-Ltd commenced motor car production in 1906 after several years experience of building engines and, by the end of 1916, had already supplied large numbers of tenders to the Royal Flying Corps.
+Ltd commenced motor car production in 1906 after several years experience of building engines and, by the end of 1916, had already supplied large numbers of tenders to the Royal Flying Corps (RFC).
 In addition, production of Beardmore and Bentley Aero engines was undertaken.
 Wartime expansion of production had led to the acquisition of premises at High Lane, Heaton Chapel.
 This subsequently was renamed Crossley Road and marked the spot where Stockport became Manchester.

-In 1917, the factory was adapted to produce De Havilland DH.9 single-engined and DH.10 twin-engined bombers.
-It was known as the National Aircraft Factory No. 2, employed 2,500 people and was managed by Crossley Motors Limited.
-About 450 DH9s and seven DH10s were completed before production ceased, after the Armistice.
+In 1917, the factory was adapted to produce Airco DH.9 single-engined biplane and DH.10 Amiens twin-engined heavy bombers.
+It was known as the National Aircraft Factory No. 2, employed 2,500 people and was managed by Crossley Motors.
+About 450 DH.9s and seven DH.10 Amiens were completed before production ceased, after the Armistice of 11 November 1918.

-In 1934, the factory was acquired by Mr (later Sir) Richard Fairey, who wanted additional factory space to produce aircraft ordered under the UK's re-armament programme; thus Fairey Aviation was based on Crossley Road, next to the railway line.
+In 1934, the factory was acquired by Mr (later Sir) Richard Fairey, who wanted additional factory space to produce aircraft ordered under the UK's re-armament programme; thus the Fairey Aviation Company was based on Crossley Road, next to the railway line.

 The factory manufactured 14 Fairey Hendon, 1,154 Battle, 600 Fulmar and 675 Barracuda aircraft and also reconditioned Swordfishes.
 Fairey's also built, under sub-contract, over 660 Handley Page Halifaxes and nearly 500 Bristol Beaufighters.
 Heaton Chapel had design staff and manufacturing capacity.
 Assembly was at Barton Aerodrome for a short period, then at RAF Ringway from June 1937 onwards.

 In 1951, the Fairey Delta 1 was built here.
 On 10 March 1956, the Fairey Delta 2, with components manufactured at Heaton Chapel, broke the World Air Speed Record at 1820 km/h (1132 mph).

 From 1954, the Gannet was also built here although production of the 338 aircraft was shared with the company's other factory at Hayes, Middlesex.

-In 1946, the company diversified into the nuclear industry, forming Fairey Stainless.
+In 1946, the company diversified into the nuclear power industry, forming Fairey Stainless.

 In 1986, Fairey Engineering was taken over by Williams Holdings and became Williams Fairey Engineering Ltd;

 it is now known as WFEL.
-The Air Portable Ferry Bridge (APFB) is a lightweight 40 metre bridge that can be transported to site in a C130 aircraft and erected by 8 engineers in 90 minutes.
+The Air Portable Ferry Bridge (APFB) is a lightweight 40-metre bridge that can be transported to site in a C130 aircraft and erected by 8 engineers in 90 minutes.
 It is in use in Iraq and Helmand Province, Afghanistan.

 Fairey Aviation sponsored the Fairey Brass Band, who hold rehearsals in Heaton Chapel.